fabianferno/accio/README.md

 # Accio

 As technology advances, we will require more servers to operate our web applications.
 It's acceptable to remember one server cred, but remembering thousands isn't<br/>
 We present [Accio](https://accio.fabianferno.tech) to you.
-Accio is a service that allows you to save and share thousands of server credentials with a single click.
+Accio is a web app that allows you to save and share thousands of server credentials with a single click.
 There's no need to be concerned about data leaks because the credentials are encrypted.

 ## How do you use